The Pumaman: Plot

 Thousands of years ago, aliens visited the Earth and became gods to the Aztecs.
 The aliens fathered the Pumaman, a man-god with supernatural powers who would guard the people of Earth.
 The original Pumaman was entrusted a gold mask with the ability to control people's minds.

 In present-day London, Jane Dodson, archaeologist and daughter of the Dutch ambassador, has uncovered the mask and deciphered its instructions: when aimed, it can control their mind.
 Her employer, the villainous Dr. Kobras, plans to use it to overtake the minds of world leaders, and Jane is his first victim.
-Kobras, realizing the Pumaman will be after the mask, begins a campaign to discover Pumaman’s identity.
+Kobras, realizing the Pumaman will be after the mask, begins a campaign to discover Pumaman's identity.

 American paleontologist Tony Farms survives defenestration by a mysterious Aztec named Vadinho.
 Some time later, Jane invites Tony to a party at the Dutch embassy, so Kobras' mind slaves can kill him.
-Later, Vadinho confronts Tony and explains the Pumaman’s powers and origins.
+Later, Vadinho confronts Tony and explains the Pumaman's powers and origins.
 He claims to a skeptical Tony that his full abilities will develop when he dons a magical golden belt.

 Kobras' henchmen try to subdue Tony at the embassy party, but he manages to fight them off and escapes by flying from the roof after donning Pumaman's magic belt.
 Vadinho explains Kobras' sinister scheme and persuades Tony to follow Kobras to his lair.
 The henchmen swarm out to shoot down Tony, but he evades them.

 Meanwhile, Vadinho, via his mystical amulet, learns Kobras' location.
-Tony uses an electronic position indicator borrowed from a policeman friend to the villainous lair.
+Tony uses an electronic position indicator borrowed from a fireman friend to the villainous lair.
 Kobras has convened and carried out his plan of absorbing the minds of world leaders.
-Kobras orders Jane to shoot Tony, but her affections for him helps resist the order.
+Kobras orders Jane to shoot Tony, but she manages to resist the order due to her affection for him.
 Kobras fends off Tony's attack with a force field that strips Tony of his powers.

-Kobras twice attempts mind control on Tony, but Vadinho helps Tony focus his mind on resisting the spell before escaping.
-Vadinho teaches Tony another superpower, which slows down his metabolism enough to fool Kobras into believing Tony is dead.
+Kobras makes two attempts to control Tony's mind, but Vadinho helps Tony focus on resisting the spell before escaping.
+Vadinho teaches Tony another superpower, which slows down his metabolism enough to fool Kobras into believing that Tony is dead.
 Vadinho damages the mind control apparatus by throwing a stick of dynamite.
-Freed from Kobras' control, Jane smashes the replica of Tony's head, which restores his Pumaman powers.
+Freed from Kobras' control, Jane smashes a replica of Tony's head, which restores his Pumaman powers.
 He joins the fight with Vadinho and defeats all of the henchmen.
-Kobras escapes to a helicopter.
+Kobras escapes in a helicopter.
 Tony catches up to him and, with some deft aerial maneuvering, manages to crash the chopper with Kobras inside.

 The world now safe, Vadinho, Tony and Jane head to Stonehenge with the mask.
 Vadinho summons the aliens with his amulet, and before joining them to return the mask to the Andes, he tells Tony to look for him when it is time to train his future son to succeed him as the next Pumaman.
-The film ends as Tony flies into the air with Jane and embraces her.
+The film ends as Tony and Jane embrace, flying into the air.